 -

-Run the following command to port forward your Grafana service:
+Port forward your Grafana service:

-$ kubectl port-forward svc/grafana -n <my-namespace> 8900:80
+kubectl port-forward svc/grafana -n "[MY-NAMESPACE]" 8900:80

 -